alexisvincent/systemjs-tools/README.md

 ## Usage
-`systemjs-tools` exposes a `cli tool` and a `server-side library` and has deep integration with `systemjs-hot-reloader`.
+`systemjs-tools` exposes a `cli tool` and a `server-side library` and has deep integration with [systemjs-hot-reloader](https://github.com/alexisvincent/systemjs-hot-reloader).
 Each exposes layered abstractions and hooks for you to describe your unique environment, while still providing a largely automatic experience at all levels.

 ### Client